TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 *Actions*
 ```
 Print message 'A voice BOOOOMS out:'
-Print message 'Read the sign in the meadow!'
+Print message 'Read the sign in the meadow\!'
 ```
 ### Action 133 - Input: UNL DOO
 *Conditions*